 - What are the cultural norms for dating and friendship?

-- Whom can I turn to, in my Immerse program or back at Duke, if I need support?
+- Whom can I turn to, in my program abroad or back at Duke, if I need support?

 - What is considered appropriate behavior for students of different genders in the local contexts in which I will find myself?
 How flexible are local gender norms?